Back

 Demos

-The demos ranged a lot in complexity, but the biggest principle I needed to adhere to was re-using components as much as possible.
-This A: saved me AI tokens (which is ultimately better for the environment) and B: made the development process a little speedier.
+The demos ranged a lot in complexity, but the biggest principle I needed to adhere to was re-using generic components (buttons, windows, etc.) as much as possible.
+This A: saved me AI tokens and B: made the development process a little speedier.

 I also noticed that a lot of the terms I described could be pretty eloquently explained through the use of a pricing ladder, especially in Anchoring.
 Being able to re-use this same pricing ladder cross-terms saved me a ton of time and effort that could be spent making the other demos as good as they possibly could.